iptc/newsml-g2/MAINTENANCE.md

     updated with version number and any date changes - can cut and paste from one section to the other.
 5. Make the XML schema changes that are needed in the `XML-Schema_FileVersion_#` folder, including any outstanding [change requests from the dev.iptc.org site](http://dev.iptc.org/G2-Change-Requests-HP)
-6. Copy from the XML-Schema_FileVersion_# folder to the specification/individual folder
+6. Copy from the XML-Schema_FileVersion_# folder to the specification/individual folder:
+   `release-tools/move_to_individual.sh`
+6a. change include filename references in all version to get rid of _<revision> numbers
 7. Run the script that uses an XSLT stylesheet to create the master version from the framework version in the specification/individual version:
     `release-tools/create-power-xsd-from-framework-xsd.sh`